 Once you are all setup you can start flying in AUTOTUNE mode.
 You can either takeoff in AUTOTUNE mode, or takeoff in another mode and switch to AUTOTUNE once you have gained altitude.

 When you engage AUTOTUNE mode a few things will happen:

-- the autotune system will immediately setup some default values for your roll and pitch I and D gains, and your roll and pitch maximum rates.
-These values depend on the AUTOTUNE_LEVEL.
+- the autotune system will immediately setup some values for your roll and pitch maximum rates and angle error to demanded rate gain.
+These values depend on the AUTOTUNE_LEVEL

 - the autotune system will monitor your demanded roll and pitch rates (as determined by your transmitter stick movements).
-When the demanded roll or pitch rate exceeds 80% of the maximum rate the autotune system will use the response of the aircraft to learn roll or pitch tuning values.
+When the demanded roll or pitch rate exceeds 80% of the maximum rate (not 80% stick deflection, one must move stick quickly towards full throw) the autotune system will use the response of the aircraft to learn roll or pitch tuning values.

 - If you are starting with the default parameters for roll and pitch you may find the plane is quite sluggish when you first enter AUTOTUNE.
 You will find that as the tune progresses this will get better.
 Make sure your flight area has plenty of room for long slow turns.